openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

 Transfer to New Owner if Interest
 ---------------------------------
-First, if the repository is public, follow these steps to see if anyone would like to take ownership of it:
+First, if the repository is public, and a part of openedx releases, follow these steps to see if anyone would like to take ownership of it:

 1. Send an email to edx-code@googlegroups.com announcing that the repository will be archived, and inquiring if anyone would like to take ownership of